-The design of the ISIS2 was completed in April 2008 and submitted to Jazz Semiconductor.
+The design of the second generation In-situ Storage Image Sensor (ISIS), ISIS2 was completed in April 2008 and submitted to Jazz Semiconductor.
 The devices were manufactured in August and will be shipped to RAL in the next few weeks.

-The CPC-T test structures were delivered in March 2008 and the last four diced CPC2 wafers were received from e2v at around the same time.
+The Column Parallel CCD test devices (CPC-T) were delivered in March 2008 and the last four diced Column Parallel CCD (CPC2) wafers were received from e2v at around the same time.